NFL and NCAA Football

 photo courtesy Alyssa Powell/Bl-Getty Images

-NCAA football has started to get into the mix of scheduling week 0 regular-season games internationally.
+NCAA football has started to get into the mix of scheduling Week 0 regular-season games internationally.
 In 2027, Wake Forest and Syracuse will kick off in Toronto before Syracuse plays Penn State in Week 1.

 While most fans believe that both the NFL and NCAA Football should play only games in America, there seems to be a double standard when the NCAA does so, and the NFL follows.

-How does the Double Standard affect both Levels of American Football?
+How does the Double Standard affect both levels of American Football?

-While in the NFL, adding more international games is the end of the world, it seems at least acceptable at the NCAA level.
+While in the NFL, it’s the end of the world to add more international games, but it seems to be acceptable at the NCAA level.

 But when finding out that Wake Forest and Syracuse would be playing in Toronto next year, fans were singing a different tune.
 Instead of people being upset that a home game was taken away from Wake Forest, both fan bases labeled it a positive.